Bingo with Shirley Temple Bar takes place every Sunday night at Dublin’s largest LGBT club, The George, on Dublin’s South Great George’s Street.

 Tickets?
 You want to book tickets?
 Well, you can’t.
 That’s because there are no tickets.
 Unbelieveably, this amazing show is absolutely free.
 Even the bingo books and pens are free.
 That’s how much they value your custom in The George.
 The only thing better would be if the drinks were free.
 Which they are not.
 That said, if you play Bingo, there’s a chance you could win free drinks too.
 So everyone is a winner!
 Unless you don’t win.

 The fun takes place every Sunday evening from 9:30pm.
 You better get in before 10pm because after that they start charging in.
 Besides, any later and you’d miss the show entirely.
 Lord knows, I’ve tried.

-Average show runtime is 2½ hours.
-The George closes at 1:30pm on Sundays so you’ll still get to dance after the show, if that’s your thing.[top]
+Average show runtime is about 2 hours (so like Cinderella, we’re normally outta there by midnight).
+The George closes at 1:30pm on Sundays (later if Monday is a Bank Holiday) so you’ll still get to dance after the show, if that’s your thing.[top]